Kidnapped UK tourists in DR Congo released - Journal du Cameroun

 “I am delighted to announce that two British nationals who were held hostage in the Democratic Republic of Congo have been released,” UK Foreign Secretary Boris Johnson said in a statement.

-“My thoughts are now with the family of Virunga Park ranger Rachel Makissa Baraka, who was killed during the kidnapping, and with the injured driver and the released British nationals as they recover from this traumatic incident.”

-A Foreign Office spokeswoman told AFP that the two Britons were not hurt and the ministry would continue to provide support to them and their families.
+A Foreign Office spokeswoman told AFP that the two Britons were not hurt and the ministry would continue to provide support to them and their families, who released a brief statement.

+“We are very relieved that there has been a positive outcome to the kidnapping and are very grateful for the excellent support we have received,” they said in the statement released by the foreign office.

+They also said they would make no further comments and asked for privacy.

-Park director Emmanuel de Merode, from Belgium, also paid tribute to Makissa Baraka, saying: “We are deeply saddened by the death of the eco-guard of the park, while protecting the passengers and driver.
+Johnson also paid tribute to Virunga Park ranger Rachel Makissa Baraka, who was killed during the kidnapping, as did Park director Emmanuel de Merode, from Belgium, who said: “We are deeply saddened by the death of the eco-guard of the park, while protecting the passengers and driver.

 “We want to convey our deepest condolences to her family and our sincere gratitude for her courage in the service of Congo.”